 Dr J B & Louisa Rhine - Image Source Rhine.org

 Once her children were out of school and off to study further at University, she began her extensive work of studying spontaneous cases in 1948.
-It was this work that would set her apart and allowed her to shine.
+It was this work that would set her apart and allow her to shine.
 The Duke University lab of parapsychology she had been working out of with her husband over time received thousands of letters detailing experiences where the writer felt they were experiencing something supernatural.
 Her husband encouraged her to research these further with around 15,000 of these being usable for further research.
-Rhine did not take the 'modern' approach which most investigators would today.
+Rhine did not take the 'modern' approach that most investigators would today.
 She did not go out with gadgets or a medium to see if the claims could be validated.
 Her interest was with the claims on their own.
 She didn't question if it is was something else, she took the information as it was presented and looked to link a potential connection to psi ability.
-Her thinking was that when people were correctly guessing or predicting results in dice testing or zener cards, they were deliberately trying to use some sort of ESP, whereas in the reported spontaneous cases they were not.
+Her thinking was that when people were correctly guessing or predicting results in dice testing or Zener cards, they were deliberately trying to use some sort of ESP, whereas in the reported spontaneous cases they were not.

 It is the kind of occurrence in which knowledge seems to come without the use of the. senses.
 People generally keep in touch with the world around them by sight, hearing, touch, taste, smell.
 But occasionally a person says he became aware of something when none of these channels operated, and then the argument begins.
 How did he know or did he actually know?
 Such debatable occurrences could be instances of extra sensory perception, or ESP.